3 Main Types of Asphalt Shingles

 What’s the problem with 3-tab shingles?
 Fewer aesthetic options, potential blow-off issues and a shorter lifespan.

-2. Dimensional Asphalt Shingles
+2. Dimensional Shingles

 The Asphalt Roofing Manufacturers Association (ARMA) reports that dimensional asphalt shingles are the most popular asphalt shingle used today.
 Fine Home Building Magazine Issue 214 reports that dimensional asphalt shingles (also known as architectural laminate shingles) accounted for nearly three-quarters of all asphalt roofing sales in 2010.
 Everything points to that trend continuing through 2017.

-3. Luxury Asphalt Shingles
+3. Luxury Shingles

 What’s there to love about luxury asphalt shingles?
 Multi-Dimensional appearance; maximum durability; more affordable than slate or cedar alternatives.

 The advantage of that extra weight?
 Extra strength against tears and impact.
 That’s helpful if you live in a tornado, hurricane, or hail-prone region.
+This premium asphalt shingle roof type can last 25-30 years and you can expect them to be the most expensive asphalt shingle.

 Interested in Long Home Products?